Who are the Institutional Holders in Ideanomics Inc. (IDEX)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Ideanomics Inc. (IDEX) is a “Buy”.
 1 analysts offering their recommendations for the stock, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Ideanomics Inc. is expected to release its quarterly report on 05/17/2021 and quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -135.10% this year.
+Ideanomics Inc. is expected to release its quarterly report on 08/16/2021 and quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to grow by 44.00% this year

 Ideanomics Inc. (IDEX) Insider Activity